Back in 2018, we shared 8 Tips for Going Green in the Workplace. My what a difference two years makes!

 In 2018, we recommended packing a lunch from home.
 Well in 2020, it’s not packing your lunch that’s so important.
 Everybody is eating at home.

 No, if you want to go green, focus more on picking your lunch.
 You’re probably eating more leftovers because you’re cooking and eating at home more.
 Conventional wisdom says you should eat locally grown or foraged food to reduce your carbon footprint.
 But, as this chart shows, it’s not where – it’s what you eat that really matters.

-So instead of that beef Lo Mein in your lunch bowl, switch to rice and farm raised fish like tilapia.
+So instead of that beef Lo Mein in your lunch bowl, switch to rice and farm-raised fish like tilapia.
 Try this Tilapia with Jasmine Rice for dinner and make extra for lunch the next day.
 Allergic to fish and shellfish?
 Then use chicken breast instead.
 When it comes to limiting greenhouse emissions, chickens literally the roost.
-Eggs and poultry produce less greenhouse gasses through the entire supply chain than pork, sheep or beef.
+Eggs and poultry produce fewer greenhouse gasses through the entire supply chain than pork, sheep, or beef.
 Don’t forget about that egg, we’ll be talking about it again.

 Remember when you printed things on paper and shared them with other people in the office?
 You distributed handouts to go with your PowerPoint presentations and agenda copies at the start of every meeting.
 You might have even printed a cartoon to post in your cubicle for a smile.
 In 2018, we suggested ways you could minimize your use of paper because using paper was a thing.

 Starting March 2020 the only paper that mattered was toilet paper.